 4-month check up after brachy procedure I had my 4 month post op check up yesterday.
 I had a chest x-ray and a blood draw for PSA and a consultation with the radiation oncologist.
 The x-ray showed no seed migration to my lungs and the PSA came back 1.8. down from pre-op 5.3.
 The doctor said things looked good and on track and going forward I would need to have a PSA check done locally in 6 months and a checkup back in Rochester a year from now.

-My biggest issue is the nasal congestion caused by the flowmax.
+My biggest issue is the nasal congestion caused by the Flowmax.
 I had recently tried taking myself off it but after a night of hourly visits to the bathroom, I went back on it.
-I asked the dr about this and he said to wait a couple of months and try not taking it again as things could get better by then.
-At 4 months post op I still have apprx 25% of the radioactivity still going on.
+I asked the doctor about this and he said to wait a couple of months and try not taking it again as things could get better by then.
+At 4 months post op I still have approximately 25% of the radioactivity still going on.
 In 2 month it will be 13% so maybe I can quit then.

 Chip's e-mail address is: email@example.com